alexandros-m/survive/README.md

 ## License

-The software is fully open source, GPL3 licensed.
+The software is fully open source, MIT licensed.